 Aims and Objectives While the immediate context of the existing Bonn Square was perhaps underwhelming (although still containing a number of listed buildings and structures), the wider architectural context of the city became a continual source of inspiration during the development of the project.
 The many university colleges within the city centre each have there own strategies for dealing with public and semi-public space and their interface with the city.
 These spaces vary from the intimate to the expansive, but in all instances there is an undeniably powerful atmosphere - perhaps related to their great histories but also in part due to their homogeneity and the nature and presence of stone.
-With this in mind our initial thoughts on Bonn Square related to whether a series of fragmented land parcels which are a setting for anti-social behaviour could be transformed into a coherent, safe and fully accessible public space?
+With this in mind our initial thoughts on Bonn Square related to how to transform a heterogeneous space into a homogeneous space which would somehow convey a character and atmosphere which was particular to Oxford.
 The biggest challenge here was to find a way to make a space which existed on a number of different levels into a space perceived as one.
 As described earlier the problem was one of archaeology; over years a number of church have existed in and around the site, and as well as the presence remnants of their architecture was the presence of the associated graveyards.
 The strategy for dealing with archaeological remains is clearly stated in policy to favour in-situ preservation over removal.
 With the presence of remains near to the surface of the existing memorial garden we were faced with developing a strategy to accommodate their retention.
 We concluded that a balance would be required between the desire to create a homogeneous space and the requirement to minimise removal of archaeological remains.
 The final solution proposed shaving the top layer off the raised area in order to create a tilted plane which would also provide full access to buildings to the north of the site.